anchpop/wise_mans_haskell/book.md

 -- infinite loop
 ```

-`stupid`, when I try to evaluate it, will cause a program to hang.
-You can try to sum an infinite List, but you won't ever finish., you'll just keep adding values forever.
+Trying to evaluate `stupid` will cause the program to hang.
+You can try to sum an infinite List, but you won't ever finish, you'll just keep adding values forever.
 So the value of `stupid` is said to be `⊥`!sidenote(This symbol is used because it looks like it's pointing at the bottom of something.
-We say "bottom" because of some complicated type theory, but it basically means it's "the most undefined" possible value.), because once your program hits it, it won't do anything else.
+We say "bottom" because of some complicated type theory, but it basically means it's "the most undefined" value.).
+Once your program hits it, it won't do anything else.

 Sometimes you want to talk about the fact that you can pass a `⊥` to a function, and it won't crash your program.
 Here's an example: